 To increase their opportunities, 2020 seniors should remain open-minded about different division levels and step up their recruiting efforts online.
 Learn more about how NCSA can help unsigned seniors here.

 For 2020 seniors already committed, eligibility relief may significantly impact their rookie year.
 Athletes committed to programs with several seniors could be facing a very different roster, if their school decides to honor an extension of eligibility.
 Fortunately, the NCAA D1 Council announced that seniors who return will not count towards the team’s scholarship limit.

 As more information becomes available, NCSA will continue to break down the impacts for all recruits.

 What does this mean for 2021 recruits?

 While it’s still unclear to what extend the NCAA eligibility relief for current 2020 college seniors will impact 2021 recruits, we do know that roster spot availability and scholarship opportunities will not be affected for D1 programs.
-The new recruiting dead period now running through at least May 31, 2021 will change the recruiting process, even if just briefly.
+The recruiting dead period now running through May 31, 2021 will change the recruiting process, even if just briefly.
 How can 2021 recruits stay on top of their recruiting during this unforeseen NCAA dead period?